DaiseyCode/lmwrapper/README.md

 ))
 ```

+`lmwrapper` is designed to automatically manage the batching of thousands or millions of prompts.

 This feature is mostly designed for the OpenAI cost savings.
 You could swap out the model for HuggingFace and the same code
 will still work.
 However, internally it is like a loop over the prompts.
 Eventually in `lmwrapper` we want to do more complex batching if
 GPU/CPU/accelorator memory is available.

 #### Caveats / Implementation needs
 This feature is still somewhat experimental.
+It likely works in typical
+usecases, but recovery from failures (like invalid prompts, canceled batches, or
-There are a few known
+errors on OpenAI's end) might not be ideally managed.
+There are few known things
-things to sort out / TODOs:
+to sort out / TODOs:

 - [X] Retry batch API connection errors
 - [X] Automatically splitting up batches when have >50,000 prompts (limit from OpenAI)
-- [ ] Recovering / splitting up batches when hitting your token Batch Queue Limit (see [docs on limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers))
+- [X] Recovering / splitting up batches when hitting your token Batch Queue Limit (see [docs on limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers))
-- [ ] Handling of failed prompts
+- [ ] Handling of failed prompts (like when have too many tokens)
 - [ ] Handle when a given prompt has `num_completions>1`
-- [ ] Automatically splitting up batch when exceeding 100MB prompts limit
+- [X] Automatically splitting up batch when exceeding 100MB prompts limit
 - [ ] Handle when there are duplicate prompts in batch submission
+- [X] Handle canceled batches during current run (use the [web interface](https://platform.openai.com/batches) to cancel)
+- [ ] Handle canceled batches outside of current run
-- [ ] Clean up potential failed zombie batch placeholders from cache if openai fails or canceled
+- [ ] Handle if openai fails and batch expires unfinished in 24hrs (never observed this)
-- [ ] Automatically clean up API files after done
+- [ ] Automatically clean up API files after done (right now end up with a lot of file in [storage](https://platform.openai.com/storage/files).
+There isn't an obvious cost for these batche files, but this might change and it would be better to clean them up.)
 - [ ] Test on free-tier accounts.
 It is not clear what the tiny request limit counts
 - [ ] Fancy batching of HF
 - [ ] Concurrent batching when in ASAP mode

 Please open an issue if you want to discuss one of these or something else.

+Note, in the progress bars in PyCharm can be bit cleaner if you enable
+[terminal emulation](https://stackoverflow.com/a/64727188) in your run configuration.

 ### Retries on rate limit